wwwouaiebe/leaflet.TravelNotes/src/README.md

 ( see the __coreLib/EventDispatcher.js__ file ).
 This second event is captured by an event listener on the document (see  __AppLoader.#addEventsListeners ( )__ method).
 This event listener call the appropriate methods of the classes __coreMapEditor/MapEditor__ and __UI/UI__ to update the map and the UI.

+Seems to be simple, but remember that there are quite 200 event listeners in tha app.

 ## Loading of the application

 When the html page is loaded, some global objects are build (see in the technical documentation Global with name starting with __the...__).